marc-ohlmann/Play-In-Editor-Scripting-UE/README.md

 # Play-In-Editor-Scripting-UE
-Python tools I wrote to be able to script Play-In-Editor simulations within Unreal Engine.
+Python tools to script Play-In-Editor simulations within Unreal Engine.

 Connects to runtime UObjects through socket connections to handle editor events from the Python script and begin/stop a play-in-editor simulation.